JeraldJF/sunbird-ed-installer-COSS/README.md

 3. Fill in the variables in `demo/global-values.yaml`. take reference from  [terraform/azure/README.md]

+4. Controlling DIAL Services and Flink Jobs

+     If you need DIAL-related services and Flink jobs, you can enable them using the `deploy_dial_services` flag.

+     - Default: `false` (DIAL services are not deployed)

+     - To enable: set it to `true` in your `global-values.yaml` file.
+For example:

+         ```yaml
+         deploy_dial_services: true
+         ```

-4. Log in to your cloud provider:
+5. Log in to your cloud provider:
     ```bash
     # If  cloud provider is Azure
     az login --tenant AZURE_TENANT_ID